Ryan-UTD/ACM-Research-Coding-Challenge-F21/README.md

 Another interesting result from my project is TextBlob also gives a subjectivity score, indicating how biased it thinks the text is.
 TextBlob gave the second paragraph a subjectivity score of 0.61, perhaps because of the amount of emotion and reactions described in that text.

 ## Pros of my Analysis Method
-1. Removing the stopwords and performing the stemming makes our data more concise, efficient to use, and dense with usefulness.
+1. Removing the stopwords and performing the stemming makes our data more compact, efficient to use, and dense with usefulness.
-2. The tools Vader and TextBlob run very quickly because they do not implement a complex machine learning algorithm such as a neural network.
+2. My program runs quickly because Vader and TextBlob do not implement a complex machine learning algorithm such as a neural network.
-3. Vader and TextBlob can be used on any sentence you wish to create.
-No "training data" or model building is necessary.
+3. Vader and TextBlob can be used on any sentence you wish to create, without the need for "training data" or model building.
 ## Cons of my Analysis Method
-1. Vader and TextBlob cannot identify complex sentiment in natural langauge that can only be found in long sequences of words, such as sarcasm.
+1. Vader and TextBlob cannot identify complex sentiment (such as sarcasm) in natural langauge that can only be found in long sequences of words.
 2. TextBlob cannot identify negations in language, such as "not good" or "won't hurt."
 3. TextBlob and Vader cannot assign a sentiment score to any word that is out of their vocabulary.
-4. TextBlob gave many NaN answers to the sentiment and subjectivity scores which indicates I'm using it incorrectly or it might not recognize any words in the sentences.
+4. In my program, TextBlob gave many NaN answers to the sentiment and subjectivity scores, which indicates I'm using it incorrectly or it might not recognize any words in the sentences.
 ## Next Steps
 1. Learn how to use Flair and other algorithms that use a LSTM (long short-term memory) neural network to identify more complex sentiment in natural language
 2. Debug my implementation of TextBlob so it stops returning NaN values, and find out why it was giving sentiment scores further off from the scores I expected.